GVR Report cover U.S. Veterinarians Market Size, Share & Trends Report

 Report Overview

-The U.S. veterinarians market size was valued at USD 11.03 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 8.7% from 2022 to 2030.
-The growing animal population, uptake of pet insurance, and expenditure on well-being of pets are the key market drivers.
-The demand for veterinary professionals is poised to increase in coming years, as retirement of existing ones is due.
-For instance, a survey conducted by the American Veterinary Medical Association (AVMA) in 2019 stated that around 20% of existing veterinarians were projected to retire in the following decade.
+The U.S. veterinarians market size was valued at USD 11.92 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 8.7% from 2023 to 2030.
+The growing animal population, uptake of pet insurance, and expenditure on the well-being of pets are the key market drivers.
+The demand for veterinary professionals is poised to increase in coming years, as the retirement of existing ones is due.
+For instance, according to an article published by American Animal Hospital Association in October 2022, each year, over 2,000 veterinarians from the baby boomer generation retire.
+While this is going on, the number of veterinarians in the U.S. is only growing by 2.7% yearly, with 2,600 new vets graduating from veterinary colleges each year.

 The COVID-19 pandemic resulted in a fall in the number of veterinary visits, practice revenue, and disruption in veterinary care delivery during the first few months of 2020.
 In March 2020, the U.S. FDA relaxed restrictions on veterinary telemedicine practices.
 As per new guidelines, veterinarian-client-patient relationship requirements were temporarily suspended.
 Veterinarians were also allowed to prescribe extra-label drugs and veterinary feed directive drugs after a remote examination & diagnosis of animals.

 The loss of staff members due to sickness or burnout is estimated to have further contributed to demand for veterinarians across the U.S., to ensure continued provision of quality patient care.
 This demand is estimated to continue post-COVID.
-The pandemic escalated the digitalization of veterinary care as veterinarians began adopting telemedicine to ensure business continuity, while following social distancing norms.
-Furthermore, growing initiatives by market players fueled the digital transition of vet care services.
+The pandemic escalated the digitalization of veterinary care as veterinarians began adopting telemedicine to ensure business continuity while following social distancing norms.

 Sector Insights

-By sector, the private segment held the largest share of over 60% of the U.S. Veterinarians market in 2021.
+By sector, the private segment held the largest revenue share of the U.S. veterinarians market in 2022.
 This is owing to a large number of veterinarians engaged in private clinical practice, driven by high demand and ROI.
 Private practitioners, however, must be licensed by respective states to practice and are mainly involved in the diagnosis & treatment of diseases, disorders, or injuries in animals.
 They also provide preventive medicine to help animals avoid diseases and maintain health.

-The demand for quality & affordable pet care is anticipated to increase over time, owing to rise in prevalence of chronic diseases, awareness about pet health, adoption of pet insurance, and expenditure on pet diagnostics & treatments.
-For instance, Banfield Pet Hospital registered a spike in barfy, itchy, anxious, and overweight pets in 2020, as compared to 2019.
-The hospital also registered a 58.7% increase in pet skin allergies, 25% increase in fear/anxiety, and 11.4% increase in visits related to vomiting.
-In addition, in 2020, there was a 20.4% increase in hospital visits for kittens and 14.3% for puppies.
-Veterinarians are also increasingly adopting telehealth to increase their practice revenue.
+The demand for quality & affordable pet care is anticipated to increase over time, owing to the rise in the prevalence of chronic diseases, awareness about pet health, adoption of pet insurance, and expenditure on pet diagnostics & treatments.
+For instance, according to APPA, in the U.S., individuals spent over $136.8 billion on pets of all kinds in 2022.
+In addition, $35.9 billion was spent on product sales and veterinary care.

-The others segment comprising of veterinarians working with nonprofit organizations as care providers, researchers, or consultants is anticipated to grow at the fastest rate in the near future.
+The others segment comprising veterinarians working with nonprofit organizations as care providers, researchers, or consultants is anticipated to grow at the fastest rate in the near future.
 Nonprofit organizations include humane organizations, professional societies, charitable organizations, missionaries, zoos or aquariums, and wildlife services.
+The rise in the number of charities and nonprofit organizations in the U.S. is estimated to fuel the segment’s growth.
+The United States has 44,391 animal organizations.

 U.S. Veterinarians Market Report Scope